diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Number of racks: 1
 The filesystem under path '/' is HEALTHY
 ```
 Note that fsck retrieves all of its information from the namenode; it does not communicate with any datanodes to actually retrieve any block data.
     1. Not problem cases
         1. Over-replicated blocks
         HDFS will automatically delete excess replicas
         2. Under-replicated blocks
         HDFS will automatically create new replicas.
         You can get information about the blocks being replicated (or waiting to be replicated) using `hdfs dfsadmin -metasave`.
         3. Misreplicated blocks
         These are blocks that do not satisfy the block replica placement policy, HDFS will automatically re-replicate misreplicated blocks so that they satisfy the rack placement policy.
     2. Problems
         1. Corrupt blocks
         These are blocks whose replicas are all corrupt.
         Blocks with at least one noncorrupt replica are not reported as corrupt; the namenode will replicate the noncorrupt replica until the target replication is met.
         2. Missing replicas
         These are blocks with no replicas anywhere in the cluster
     Corrupt or missing blocks are the biggest cause for concern, as they mean data has been lost.
 By default, fsck leaves files with corrupt or missing blocks, but you can tell it to perform one of the following actions on them:
     * Move the affected files to the /lost+found directory in HDFS, using the -move option.
     Files are broken into chains of contiguous blocks to aid any salvaging efforts you may attempt.
     * Delete the affected files, using the -delete option.
     Files cannot be recovered after being deleted.
 The fsck tool provides an easy way to find out which blocks are in any particular file.
 For example:
 ```shell
 $ hdfs fsck /user/tom/part-00007 -files -blocks -racks
 ```
 * Datanode block scanner
-Every datanode runs a block scanner, which periodically verifies all the blocks stored on the datanode.
+`Every datanode runs a block scanner`, which periodically verifies all the blocks stored on the datanode.
 It employs a throttling mechanism to preserve disk bandwidth on the datanode.
 Blocks are verified every three weeks to guard against disk errors over time (this period is controlled by the `dfs.datanode.scan.period.hours` property, which defaults to 504 hours).
 Corrupt blocks are reported to the namenode to be fixed.
 http://datanode:50075/blockScannerReport